 Although the passionflowers don’t need pruning to encourage growth, prune the fast-growing vine to keep it in control and encourage branching.

-Prune in early spring as this serves as the perfect time when new growth appears.
+Prune in early spring as the growing season begins.
+This serves as the perfect time when new growth appears.
 Avoid cutting the main stems, just remove those unwanted twining stems.

-What Is The Best Fertilizer Passion Fruit Vine Plants?
+What Is The Best Fertilizer Passiflora Fruit Vine Plants?

-Passiflora vines are vigorous growers and require regular fertilizing.
+Passiflora vines are vigorous growers and heavy feeders and require regular fertilizing.
 Stay away from just using a 20-20-20 liquid fertilizer.

-This may promote good growth but possibly too much green and not enough flower.
+This may promote good growth but possibly too much green and not enough flowers.
 Apply a solid slow-release fertilizer with a ratio more along the lines of a 2-1-3.

 Insect Pests On The Passiflora Vine